 Entries must be submitted via the online entry form, and must include all required materials as described below.
 Only complete entries will be considered.

-2) One to two-page cover letter from the lead reporter of the entry that addresses:
+2) One to two-page cover letter, in letter format, from the lead reporter of the entry that addresses:

 How the topic was first encountered and pursued;

 Particular reporting challenges, or other special circumstances;

 Notable reader response or impact from the work;